Who we are

 We believe that diverse teams led by inclusive leaders deliver better safety and business performance.

-71 million tonnes of LNG sold during the year
+74.5 million tonnes of liquefied natural gas (LNG) sold during 2019

 3.7 million barrels of oil equivalent we produce per day